iolevel/peachpie-vs/README.md

 PeachPie compiles PHP code to .NET/.NET Core and replaces its runtime with the modern, secure and performant .NET environment.
 As a result, you can use this extension to treat PHP projects as if they were written in .NET and interoperate seamlessly with your applications written, for example, in C#:

-* __Compiling PHP__: compile PHP code into standard .NET assembly file
+* __Compile PHP__: compile PHP code into a standard .NET assembly file
-* __Manage dependencies__: reference NuGet packages, other .NET projects or provide your PHP library as a package itself
+* __Manage Dependencies__: reference NuGet packages, other .NET projects or provide your PHP library as a package itself
-* __Interoperate between PHP and .NET__: seamlessly connect PHP and .NET code within a single solution
+* __Interoperate Between PHP and .NET__: seamlessly connect PHP and .NET code within a single solution
-* __Sourceless distribution__: distribute compiled PHP applications without their source code
+* __Sourceless Distribution__: distribute compiled PHP applications without their source code
 * __Build and Debug__: treat PHP code with .NET's tools and the .NET debugger
 * __Profiling and Diagnostics__: take advantage of running PHP compiled to .NET with Visual Studio's powerful performance and memory profiling tools